zxxwxyyy/sonique/README.md

 - Gemma 7B (You will need to get authenticate from [Google](https://huggingface.co/google/gemma-7b-it))

 # Text-to-music-generation
 Instead of using video, you may also mannually enter instruments, genres and tempo rate to generate music.

-# In-progress:
-- Finetuning the model
-- Working on the gradio demo
-- Adding support for sound effect
-- Improve the generation effiiency.
+You may upload melody as condition(inpaint) in `use melody condition` section.
+You may also tune the generation parameters and sampler parameters.